AC Milan director Maldini and son test positive for coronavirus | Goal.com

 Earlier on Saturday Juventus attacker Paulo Dybala revealed he and his girlfriend had contracted Covid-19, becoming the third player from his team to catch it after Daniele Rugani and Blaise Matuidi.

-Italy is the country which has been most severely affected by the Covid-19 pandemic.
+Italy is the country which has been most severely affected by the Covid-19 pandemic and the government has issued a military-enforced lockdown in an effort to halt the outbreak.